-The letters CPR stand for Cardio Pulmonary Resuscitation, which is important to learn if your baby ever stops breathing.
-There are CPR classes available for parents to attend, which we recommend.
+It is very important that you learn how to deliver CPR before taking your baby home from the hospital.
+The letters CPR stand for Cardio Pulmonary Resuscitation.
+When your baby is close to discharge, your baby's nurse will give you a CPR DVD to watch.
+The video will teach you how to perform infant CPR.
+Watch the video so that you feel comfortable delivering infant CPR.
+There are also CPR classes available for parents to attend, which we recommend.
 Ask your baby's nurse for more information.
 Additionally, there are brochures available for you to pick up near the gift shop downstairs.